Australia's Pacific Brands says no offer from KKR

-MELBOURNE (Reuters) - Australian underwear manufacturer Pacific Brands PBG.AX said on Tuesday that takeover talks with parties including KKR & Co (KKR.N) have ended without an offer being made, and confirmed a weak sales and profit outlook.
+MELBOURNE, May 15 (Reuters) - Australian underwear manufacturer Pacific Brands said on Tuesday that takeover talks with parties including KKR & Co have ended without an offer being made, and confirmed a weak sales and profit outlook.

 Private equity giant KKR & Co made a buyout approach to Pacific Brands in January that local reports said could be worth $614 million.
 Pacific Brands said after the approach it had also received other enquiries.